 Films that showcase the stranded loner pitted against nature and against all the odds of surviving at all...
 From the jungle to the Arctic, from space, the open ocean, and the desert; all these environments are out to kill you!
 Could you do what it takes to survive...?!?

-The movie of the super-popluar novel of the same name.
+the super-popluar novel of the same name.
 An astronaut is left behind on Mars after a minor disaster spoils the plans for the mission.
 The "castaway" is a biologist and he soon gets to work farming potatoes, and making plans for his rescue.
 Big budget, big names, big topic!
 Matt Damon delivers a pretty decent representation of the main character but this does get very "Hollywood" at times.... but then it's set on Mars and it's a survivalist story so what's not to like!!

 Many of these stories are based on books and some are true life tales of hardship and exposure, but for today we're talking movies...